open-amt-cloud-toolkit/docs/docs/Topics/MEBX/unprovision.md

 3\.
 Enter the AMT password
 !!!
 NOTE
-    If it is the first time entering MEBX, the defaut password is `admin`.
+    If it is the first time entering MEBX, the default password is `admin`.
 It will prompt you to create a new password.

 4\.
 Select ‘Intel AMT configuration’